dungtc/kafka-playground/README.md

 curl -X GET http://localhost:8083/connectors/${connector-name}
 ```

+There are 2 types of worker configuration: **standalone mode** and **distributed mode**

+**Standalone Mode** is a single process that run connectors and tasks.
+For development purposes only.

+**Distributed Mode** is multiple worker that run connectors and tasks, it's scalable and fault tolerant.
+If a worker dies, rebalance happen, tasks will be delivered to other workers.
+Use for **production**.

 ### Source connector

 The source connector gives you the way to import data from any data sets and write to kafka topic